· · · · · · ·

 In fact, I couldn’t even leave my own apartment in Italy (where we lived) without having to open an extra set of heavy doors.
 The next time we moved to Europe and traveled around France and Switzerland we just took small Babyzen Yoyo and Cybex Libelle.

-Almost all families either use two single strollers.
+Almost all families use two single strollers.
 When it’s not possible because only one parent is present, then for two kids a single stroller with a buggy board works best.

 b) You Can’t Take Your Stroller Inside Many Restaurants

 Many charming restaurants and cafes are short on space and you may be unable to wheel the stroller in, or even keep it beside you.
 In Italy, you frequently see all the strollers folded outside while people are having their meals.
-In Scandinavia, you might even leave a stroller with a baby outside while you eat inside – it’s totally normal.
+In Scandinavia, you might even leave a stroller with a baby outside while you eat inside – it’s normal.

 Here’s my guide to eating out with kids when traveling